Anodizing: Organic acid

 Anodizing can produce yellowish integral colors without dyes if it is carried out in weak acids with high voltages, high current densities, and strong refrigeration.
 Shades of color are restricted to a range which includes pale yellow, gold, deep bronze, brown, grey, and black.
 Some advanced variations can produce a white coating with 80% reflectivity.
 The shade of color produced is sensitive to variations in the metallurgy of the underlying alloy and cannot be reproduced consistently.

 Anodizing in some organic acids, for example malic acid, can enter a 'runaway' situation, in which the current drives the acid to attack the aluminium far more aggressively than normal, resulting in huge pits and scarring.
 Also, if the current or voltage are driven too high, 'burning' can set in; in this case, the supplies act as if nearly shorted and large, uneven and amorphous black regions develop.

 Integral color anodizing is generally done with organic acids, but the same effect has been produced in laboratories with very dilute sulfuric acid.
 Integral color anodizing was originally performed with oxalic acid, but sulfonated aromatic compounds containing oxygen, particularly sulfosalicylic acid, have been more common since the 1960s.
 Thicknesses of up to 50 μm can be achieved.
 Organic acid anodizing is called Type IC by MIL-A-8625.

 Phosphoric acid

 Anodizing can be carried out in phosphoric acid, usually as a surface preparation for adhesives.
 This is described in standard ASTM D3933.

 Borate and tartrate baths

 Anodizing can also be performed in borate or tartrate baths in which aluminium oxide is insoluble.
 In these processes, the coating growth stops when the part is fully covered, and the thickness is linearly related to the voltage applied.
 These coatings are free of pores, relative to the sulfuric and chromic acid processes.
 This type of coating is widely used to make electrolytic capacitors because the thin aluminium films (typically less than 0.5 μm) would risk being pierced by acidic processes.

 Plasma electrolytic oxidation

 Plasma electrolytic oxidation is a similar process, but where higher voltages are applied.
 This causes sparks to occur and results in more crystalline/ceramic type coatings.

 Other metals

+Iron

+Iron or carbon steel metal exfoliates when oxidized under neutral or alkaline micro-electrolytic conditions; i.e., the iron oxide (actually ferric hydroxide or hydrated iron oxide, also known as rust) forms by anoxic anodic pits and large cathodic surface, these pits concentrate anions such as sulfate and chloride accelerating the underlying metal to corrosion.
+Carbon flakes or nodules in iron or steel with high carbon content (high-carbon steel, cast iron) may cause an electrolytic potential and interfere with coating or plating.
+Ferrous metals are commonly anodized electrolytically in nitric acid or by treatment with red fuming nitric acid to form hard black Iron(II,III) oxide.
+This oxide remains conformal even when plated on wiring and the wiring is bent.